stat6250-s17/course-questions-wiki/week-06/README.md

 - Question (yzhu12-stat6250): Why there is no end-of-file condition when you use direct access?
 - Question (meisenbach-stat6250): When would you use this one-to-one merging?
 - Answer (meisenbach-stat6250): When the observations in both datasets are in the same order and the columns are different.
+- Question (rluo-stat6250): Is there any requirements for the datasets to perform One-to-One merging?

 [Course Textbook Chapter 12, Problem 2]